Home - Latest News

 d.
 Any individual or institution may subscribe to the Society's publication without privilege of membership at a rate to be set by the Executive Council.
 Likewise, anyone may buy any of the Society's publications individually at a rate set by the Executive Council.

-EXECUTIVE COUNCIL
+ARTICLE V: EXECUTIVE COUNCIL

 1. The Executive Council shall be the administrative body of the Society, and shall be made up of the officers and three additional elected members.
 It shall set dues, authorize all meetings, plan the undertakings of the organization, appoint standing committees as necessary, authorize all expenditures subject to limitations set forth in these By-Laws, and through the President make an annual report to the Society.

 2. The Executive Council shall meet at such times and places as the President may designate.
-Due to the great distances separating the officers and representatives, the Executive Council may conduct most of its business via deliberations on the Internet.
+Due to the great distances separating the officers and representatives, the Executive Council may conduct most of its business via deliberations on the Internet or telephone.
 Hence, all members of the Executive Council must have Internet access.
 Two thirds of the members of the Executive Council shall constitute a quorum for business.

 3. In the event of a vacancy in any elective office, the Executive Council shall have the power to make interim appointment to the office for the remainder of the unexpired term.

-OFFICERS
+ARTICLE VI: OFFICERS

-2. The President shall be the presiding officer at all meetings of the Society and of the Executive Council.
+2. President.
+The President shall be the presiding officer at all meetings of the Society and of the Executive Council.
 The President shall see that all undertakings authorized by the Executive Council are properly carried out.
 Acting on advice and consent of the Executive Council, the President shall appoint all necessary committees and define their duties.
 The President shall have the power to make appointments to fill vacancies in the Executive Council, subject to a vote of approval by a majority of the Council.

-ELECTIONS
+ARTICLE VIII: ELECTIONS

 2. All nominees must provide to the President a statement of their qualifications and intentions should they be elected to the Executive Council.
 Because most Executive Council business is conducted via Internet e-mail, all nominees must have Internet access.
 The list of nominees and their statements will comprise the ballots, which shall be mailed to the Society membership no later than October 31 of odd-numbered years.
 The period for accepting ballots mailed by members shall end on November 30.

-FINANCES
+ARTICLE IX: FINANCES

 1. The fiscal year of the Society shall commence on January 1 of each and end on December 31.

-2. Annual dues shall be payable not later than March 31st if members are to continue to receive the Society's publications or to vote.
+2. Annual dues shall be payable not later than March 31st if members are to continue to access the Society's publications or to vote.
 Anyone accepted for membership to the Society upon payment of dues anytime between January 1 and December 31 shall receive all of the Society's publications for the same year.
 Likewise, subscriptions to the Society's journal shall be for the calendar year.

 3. The income from annual dues, subscriptions and from investments and other sources shall constitute the Working Fund, available for operating, publication, and other current expenses consistent with the purposes of the Society as the Executive Council may direct.